-- Competition-specific mentoring for inquiry competitions Maths Talent Quest and Science Talent Search: In 2020, 23 students entered the STS and 12 the MTQ.
-They were mentored either individually or in groups by Sharon Halden and Amy Horneman, and much of the work was done by students during remote learning. - Staff/student mentoring for each VCE/VCAL student: All students in Year 11 and 12 (except one) were mentored throughout the year, both remotely and on campus. - Scholarships/careers/pathways mentoring and application assistance: A Northside student was again awarded a Kwong Lee Dow scholarship place.
+- Competition-specific mentoring for inquiry competitions - Maths Talent Quest and Science Talent Search: In 2021, 30 students entered the STS and 11 the MTQ.
+They were mentored either individually or in groups by Sharon Halden and Amy Horneman, and much of the work was done by students during remote learning.

+- Staff/student mentoring for each VCE/

+VCAL student: All students in Year 11 and 12

+(except a handful who chose to opt out) were

+mentored throughout the year, both remotely

+and on campus, by VCE/VCAL teachers and

+a variety of other staff members across a

+variety of roles and sections of the College.

+- Scholarships/careers/pathways mentoring and application assistance: Two students applied for a Kwong Lee Dow scholarship place.